 These Vedas discuss the gunas, the three forces or qualities in the World; sattva, rajas and tamas.
 Sattva is tranquility; rajas, too much activity; tamas, inaction.
 Rajas and tamas are the extremes; sattva is the balance of them both.
 The gunas are part of the cosmic vibrations action, inaction and serenity.

-I’ve already written about vibrations in Wavelength and how everything is moved by this vibration, Einstein even says so.
+I wrote about vibrations in Wavelength and how everything is moved by this vibration, Einstein even said so.
 But our moods are changed by the gunas.
 Sometimes we are happy and wholesome, sometimes we are sad and bad and sometimes we are at peace, it’s all the way the wind of the gunas blows on you.

 We see this naturally happening every day if we open our eyes and observe.
-Have you ever seen how beautiful and serene the World seems at sunrise and sunset?
-Not too much action or inaction, then as the day breaks the rajas activity comes into play and on the flip side, as night falls, tamas shows its face.
+Have you ever seen how serene the World seems at sunrise and sunset?
+Not too much action or inaction, then as the day breaks the rajas activity comes into play.
+Then on the flip side, as night falls, tamas shows its face.

 “ If you are moderate in eating, playing, sleeping, staying awake and avoiding extremes in everything you do, you will see that these (yoga) practices eliminate all your suffering.”
 Baghavad Gita

-In simpler language, Yoga is the middle path and it is all about balance, moderation in everything.
-So I believe balance is the key to a serene, blissful life.
+In simpler language, Yoga is the middle path and it is all about moderation in everything and how balance is the key to a serene, blissful life.

-So that’s our lives, our life.
-Pretty important I think, but you know something way less important, yet very blissful that requires balance?
-Surfing.
+So that’s our lives, pretty important, but something way less important that requires balance is surfing.
 Without balance there is no surfing.
 Literally.
 When you scramble to that popup, release the fingers from the board and slide down the face of a wave on your feet you require perfect balance.

 Balance is described by physicians as postural equilibrium, which doesn’t sound so technical, but when you add in influences from the inner ear, eyesight and our general clumsiness or rigidness, it does get a bit messy in surfing terms.